DavidCico/Factor-risk-model-with-principal-component-analysis/README.md

     sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

+The Scikit-Learn machine learning library can then be installed with the following command:

+    pip install -U scikit-learn

 For getting the data of price timeseries, we use the yfinance package that can be installed using the <a href="https://pypi.org/project/pip/">pip</a> package manager:

     pip install yfinance